School Nutrition Program

 - You must supply your case number when completing an application.

-- If your total household income is at or below the level shown in the income chart, your child may qualify for benefits.
+- If your total household income is at or below the level shown in the income chart on the application, your child may qualify for benefits.

 - If you have a foster child, that child may be eligible for benefits regardless of your income.

 Lincoln Lutheran has access to a Direct Certification System, through which you will receive a letter from the school.
 If you do not receive a letter you will need to complete an application.

 If you currently receive benefits, you must reapply every year.
 You must complete and return the application to the Lincoln Lutheran office no later than September 23, 2020 to continue the benefits.

 Your eligibility may be checked by school officials at any time during the school year.
 You may be asked to send information to prove that your child(ren) should receive benefits.

 If you do not agree with the decision made in your application process, you may discuss it with the school.
 You have the right to a fair hearing, and may request one by calling or writing:

 Lincoln, NE 68504

 The information you provide on the application will be used only to allow your child to receive benefits and to verify eligibility.